leandroviajando/ir/README.md

 - Maximization of implicit user feedback

 This fits the framework of listwise models: instead of predicting the relevance of the documents independently, an entire ranking is predicted.

+Current work in L2R:

+- Deep learning models are mainly used
+- No manual feature extraction is applied
+- Using word-embeddings to represent queries and docs, then learn the features automatically
+- Content-independent models: try to learn the pattern of relations between terms in Q and D
+- Content dependent: dependent on the terms

 ## 7. Web Information Retrieval